 Pension distributions are limited to lifetime income options without future inflation adjustments.
 Additionally, If the income beneficiaries die early, there is often no remainder.
 Many companies offer a “lump-sum distribution” to effectively buy the retiree out of their pension obligation.
 This amount can be transferred to a traditional IRA tax-free.

 There are several advantages to taking the cash.

-Freedom to invest the money, timing and adjusting your income and protecting your heirs.
-Lump-sum buyouts are calculated using a specified interest rate, so in the current low-rate environment it increases the lump sum payout value.
+Freedom to invest the money, timing and adjusting your income, and protecting your heirs.
+Lump-sum buyouts are calculated using a specified interest rate, so the lump-sum payout value increases in low-rate environments; it increases the lump-sum payout value.

-Most importantly, a “lump-sum rollover” gives you the peace of mind to truly enjoy what you’ve worked so long to earn.
+Most importantly, a “lump-sum rollover” gives you the peace of mind to enjoy what you’ve worked so long to earn truly.